jmacbeth/CA/README.md

 conceptual dependency (CD) semantic notation.
 For reference, see the book "Scripts, Plans, Goals and Understanding" by Roger Schank.

 CA was the acronym (for Conceptual Analyzer) one of the systems for semantic parsing of language into Conceptual Dependency developed at Yale University by that group between 1976-9.
-This code was originally developed by Larry Birnbaum in MLISP but was based on another more complex system developed by Chris Riesbeck.
+This code was originally developed by Larry Birnbaum in MLISP and was based on the orignal system ELI (English Language Interpreter) developed by Chris Riesbeck (see chapter on Micro-ELI in "Inside Computer Understanding" by R.C.Schank and C.K.Riesbeck and one on Conceptual Analysis by L. Birnbaum and M. Selfridge).
 Modifications and additions to this code were made in 1978-9 by Mark Burstein and Lewis Johnson, and another very similar system with much more support for compact vocabulary definitions was nearly contemporaneously developed by Mike Dyer and used in the BORIS system.

-This repo contains code recovered from an original printout and manually transcribed by Mark Burstein in January of 2022, and converted into CommonLisp from the original UCI Lisp code.
+This repo contains code recovered from an original source printout and manually transcribed by Mark Burstein in January of 2022.
+It was converted into CommonLisp from the original UCI Lisp code.
 This "working" version (with some rewrites to simplify the word definitions, the messages produced, and how requests (the interpretation rules within definitions) are processed.

 The code has ONLY been made to work well enough for it to be tested on the set of sentences in test.lisp.

 A lot of unused functions remains to be cleaned out and the commentary improved.
 The original code had a number of hooks for use by other project systems.

 == HOW TO LOAD ==